Warsaw or Krakow: Which Polish City to Visit?

 Krakow has a well-developed public transportation system that includes buses and trams, running early morning until late at night with extra routes in service during peak hours.

-The same tickets are valid for both bus and tram and the cost is pretty on par with Warsaw when looking at whether Krakow or Warsaw is more affordable regarding public transportation.
+The same tickets are valid for both bus and tram and the cost is pretty on par with the capital when looking at whether Krakow or Warsaw is more affordable.

-Although Krakow only has bus and tram transport, unlike Warsaw with metro transport as well, Krakow has a slight edge over Warsaw for walkability.
-Krakow is a much smaller city than Warsaw, without the “big city” feel, making it quite convenient to pretty much walk around the entire city center.
+Although Krakow only has bus and tram transport, it has an edge over Warsaw for walkability.
+Krakow is a much smaller city without the “big city” feel, making it quite convenient to pretty much walk around the entire city center.

-Because of this, along with the wonderful public transportation system in Krakow, it’s also safe to say that it’s not necessary to rent a car for your time in Krakow.
+Because of this, along with the wonderful public transport system, it’s also safe to say that it’s not necessary to rent a car for your time in Krakow.

 Affordability

-Krakow is indeed an affordable destination to visit, making it the perfect spot to visit for budget travelers seeking a European getaway off the beaten path.
+Krakow is an affordable destination to visit, making it the perfect spot place for budget travelers seeking a European getaway.

 Krakow is a well-known city for delicious street food, with tasty options in the city center for a small price.
 Even better, if visiting during the winter months, the best place to head is to Rynek Glówny, the city’s main square to have a true Polish feast, tasting local and Polish specialties for an affordable cost with views of the beautiful Cloth Hall.

-When comparing Krakow vs Warsaw when it comes to food costs, Warsaw is a more built-up capital city, resulting in a larger amount of restaurants including high-end options that will cost much more.
+When comparing Krakow and Warsaw when it comes to food costs, Warsaw is a more built-up capital city, resulting in a larger number of restaurants including high-end options that will cost much more.

-When it comes to transportation costs, public transportation tickets and passes are cheap, and pretty on par with the cost of public transportation in Warsaw.
+When it comes to transportation costs, public transportation tickets and passes are cheap, and pretty on par with the costs in Warsaw.

 Activities in Krakow are also quite affordable and slightly more cost-efficient than activities in Warsaw.
-Most sights and attractions in Krakow are government buildings and run by the Polish government leading to a cheaper cost, whereas, in Warsaw, you’ll find many private museums and galleries at a higher cost.
+Most sights and attractions in Krakow are run by the Polish government leading to a cheaper cost, whereas, in Warsaw, you’ll find many private museums and galleries at a higher cost.

 Things to do in Krakow